Tibitoe/Swing-Notes-API/README.md

 4.  **Set up the database:**

     - Ensure you have PostgreSQL installed and running.
-    - Create a database with the name specified in your `DATABASE_URL`.
+    - Create a database with the name specified in your `POSTGRES_URL`.
     - Run the following command to create the necessary tables:

     ```bash